Server-Side Template Injection (SSTI)

 Manual Testing Methodology

-- Test with
+Identify Template Syntax Test with

-- Observe template engine error messages
+Error Analysis Observe template engine error messages for clues.

-- Use time-based payloads for out-of-band detection
+Blind SSTI Testing Use time-based payloads for out-of-band detection.

 {{config.__class__.__init__.__globals__['__builtins__']['__import__']('time').sleep(10)}}